Matchstic/libwidgetinfo/lib/Middleware/README.md

 This works "by magic".
 There is no need to install anything else, or make any changes to widgets.

-It is strongly recommended to write new widgets that target the Widget API, to gain access to newer features.
+It is strongly recommended to write new widgets that target the Xen HTML API, to gain access to newer features.

 ### iOS version compatibility

-The Widget API is available on iOS 10 and later.
+The Xen HTML API is available on iOS 10 and later.
 This is due to reliance on some ES6 features not available on prior iOS versions.